FormidableLabs/victory-standalone/README.md

 # victory-standalone

-A lightweight wrapper to let you use Victory charts in non-React codebases
+A lightweight wrapper to let you use Victory charts in non-React codebases.